ǀAi-ǀAis/Richtersveld Transfrontier Park: Landscape

 The general area consists of rugged valleys and high mountains.
 The land is harsh, while water is generally scarce, the air is kept moist by early morning fog.
 The Nama locals call the fog that comes in from the Atlantic Ocean ‘Ihuries’ or ‘Malmokkies’.
 The park is regarded as a unique mega-ecosystem in the world.
-In a one square kilometer area more than 360 different plant species can be found in a place that experiences an average rainfall of only 68 mm per year.
+In a one square kilometre area more than 360 different plant species can be found in a place that experiences an average rainfall of only 68 mm per year.
 The vegetation in |Ai-|Ais/Richtersveld Transfrontier Park consists of unique plant life, such as the giant quiver tree, ‘half-mens’ (half human), and tall aloes.
 The half-mens is typified by an unbranched, cylindrical stem, which can reach heights of up to 4m.
 The top has a tuft of branches.
 The local Nama community hold the half-mens tree in high regard, believing that the human-like figure it assumes is their ancestors longing for the Namibian home.